 "In the old legend the wise man finally boiled down the history of mortal affairs into the single phrase, 'This too will pass.'
 Confronted with a like challenge to distill the secret of sound investment into three words, we venture the motto MARGIN OF SAFETY.
 This is the thread that runs through all the preceding discussion of investment policy - often explicitly, sometimes in a less direct fashion."— Benjamin Graham | The Intelligent Investor

-Warren Buffett learned his trade from Benjamin Graham, and is arguably his most famous and successful student.
-Buffett describes the importance of the margin of safety below:
+Warren Buffett learned his trade from Benjamin Graham, and is his most famous and successful student.
+Buffett described the importance of margin of safety in the quote below:

 "You also have to have the knowledge to enable you to make a very general estimate about the value of the underlying businesses.
 But you do not cut it close.
 That is what Ben Graham meant by having a margin of safety.
 You don’t try and buy businesses worth $83 million for $80 million.
 You leave yourself an enormous margin.
 When you build a bridge, you insist it can carry 30,000 pounds, but you only drive 10,000 pound trucks across it.
 And that same principle works in investing."— Warren Buffett | 1984 Superinvestors of Graham-and-Doddsville speech